Crypto Treasury Accounting Policy: The Document the Audit Tests You Against (2026)

 - fair-value movement treatment under the applicable framework;

-- reward/yield recognition — typically at control;
+- reward and yield recognition, typically at control;

 Fixing these in writing is what makes two periods comparable and a year-end number defensible rather than reconstructed.